jjcapellan/phaser3-bitmapfont-factory/README.md

 **make(key, fontFamily, chars, style, getKernings)**
 The method **make** creates a task to make a bitmapfont, and adds it to the queue.
 Parameters:
-* *key*: The key to be used in Phaser cache.
+* *key*: The key used to retrieve the created bitmapFont (i.e.: <code>this.add.bitmapText(x, y, key, 'text')</code>).
 * *fontFamily*: The name of any font already loaded in the browser (e.g., "Arial", "Verdana", ...), or an array of names (first valid font will be selected).
+Any font loaded in Phaser via WebFont can be used.
 * *chars*: String containing the characters to use (e.g., " abcABC123/*%,.").
 Important: You must include the space character (" ") if you are going to use it.
 * *style*: The text style configuration object (the same as the one used in Phaser.GameObjects.Text).
 FontName and FontFamily properties of this object are ignored.
-* *getKernings*: You are going to use the kernings?.
+* *getKernings* (optional): You are going to use the kernings?.
 The kernings are calculated for 97 common pairs (i.e.: 'Wa', 'y.', ...).
+Monospace fonts doesn't need kernings.
+By default is false.

 ### 3. Execute the tasks
 ```javascript